Plymouth Rock: Movements

-Col. Theophilus Cotton (son of Josiah Cotton, a Plymouth magistrate) and the townspeople of Plymouth decided to move the rock in 1774.
-It was split into two parts, with the bottom portion left behind at the wharf and the top portion relocated to the town's meeting house.
+Col. Theophilus Cotton (son of Plymouth magistrate Josiah Cotton) and the townspeople of Plymouth decided to move the rock in 1774.
+It split in two, however, so the bottom portion was left behind at the wharf and the top portion was relocated to the town's meeting house.

-Captain William Coit wrote in The Pennsylvania Journal of November 29, 1775, that he brought captive British sailors ashore "upon the same rock our ancestors first trod."
+Captain William Coit wrote in The Pennsylvania Journal of November 29, 1775 that he brought captive British sailors ashore "upon the same rock our ancestors first trod".

 A large portion of the rock was relocated from Plymouth's meetinghouse to Pilgrim Hall in 1834.
-In 1859, the Pilgrim Society began building a Victorian canopy designed by Hammett Billings at the wharf over the portion of the rock left there, which was completed in 1867.
+In 1859, the Pilgrim Society began building a Victorian canopy designed by Hammatt Billings at the wharf over the portion of the rock left there, which was completed in 1867.
 The Pilgrim Hall section of the rock was moved back to its original wharf location in 1880, rejoined to the remaining portion, and the date "1620" was carved into it.

-In 1920, the rock was temporarily relocated so the old wharves could be removed and the waterfront landscaped to a design by architect Arthur Shurcliff, with a waterfront promenade behind a low seawall in such a way that, when the rock was returned to its original site, it would be at water level.
-The care of the rock was turned over to the Commonwealth of Massachusetts, and a new Roman Doric portico was constructed, designed by McKim, Mead and White for viewing the tide-washed rock protected by gratings.
+In 1920, the rock was temporarily relocated so that the old wharves could be removed and the waterfront landscaped to a design by architect Arthur Asahel Shurcliff, with a waterfront promenade behind a low seawall in such a way that, when the rock was returned to its original site, it would be at water level.
+The care of the rock was turned over to the Commonwealth of Massachusetts, and a new Roman Doric portico was constructed, designed by McKim, Mead & White for viewing the tide-washed rock protected by gratings.

-During the rock's many journeys throughout the town of Plymouth, numerous pieces were taken, bought, and sold.
+During the rock's many journeys throughout the town of Plymouth, numerous pieces were taken and sold.
 Today approximately a third remains.
 It is estimated that the original Rock weighed 20000 lb.
 Some documents indicate that tourists or souvenir hunters chipped it down, although no pieces have been noticeably removed since 1880.
 Today there are pieces in Pilgrim Hall Museum and in the Smithsonian's National Museum of American History.

 A 40 lb piece of the Rock is set on a pedestal in the cloister of historic Plymouth Church of the Pilgrims in Brooklyn Heights, New York.
 The church was formed by a merger of Plymouth Church and Church of the Pilgrims and was originally pastored by Henry Ward Beecher, brother of author Harriet Beecher Stowe.

 In 1835, French author Alexis de Tocqueville wrote:

 State park attraction

 Today, Plymouth Rock is managed by the Department of Conservation and Recreation for the Commonwealth of Massachusetts as part of Pilgrim Memorial State Park.
-From April through November, Pilgrim Memorial is staffed by guides who inform visitors of the legend of Plymouth Rock.
+From April through November, Pilgrim Memorial is staffed by guides who inform visitors of the story of Plymouth Rock.

+While the rock is currently situated beneath a granite canopy at Pilgrim Memorial State Park, it has been moved several times since the 18th century.
+Experts such as Donna D. Curtin of the Pilgrim Hall Museum and Dr. Simon Engelhart of Durham University's Department of Geography confirm that Plymouth Rock has been relocated multiple times, with its current location differing from its original position in 1620.